ashwamegh/vuejs-vuex-demo/docs/list-products.md

 ```

 Now open up the command line, run `npm run dev` from the project root, point your browser to http://localhost:8080 and watch your beautiful product list.

+---

+**Key to perfection**

+ * Create a `ManageProducts` component that includes the product-list and future
+   product related components.